jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 # The scenario

-For this tutorial we will focus on an scenario with three Single Node Openshift (SNOs).
+For this tutorial, we will focus on an scenario with three Single Node Openshift (SNOs).
 All of them are intended to be used in a telco environment to deploy a Midband Distribution Unit.
 But this is just an example, and the way of proceeding can apply to whatever other scenario.

 SNO5, SNO6 and SNO7 are already deployed and working.
 All of them are based on OCP4.12 and belong to the `logical-group: "mb-du-sno"`.

 ![](assets/2023-07-17-17-41-39-image.png)

 Going further about Polices, we can also see, the different configurations (Policies) that have been applied.
+All the Policies are `compliant`.

 ![](assets/2023-07-18-09-39-14-image.png)